 - Remove disposable gown by breaking the neck lace and folding the disposable gown outwards and discard as general waste.
 For reusable apron, fold the apron outwards and place in an appropriate laundry bag.
 Apron shall be disinfected by soaking in an appropriate disinfectant (refer to section 3.2) before washing.
 There shall be no contact from the outer gown/apron with the working clothes.

 - Wipe the face shield with an appropriate disinfectant

 - Remove the face shield and place them in a clean compartment or zip-lock bag.

-- For rubber boots and working shoes, wipe down with an appropriate disinfectant and allow to dry.
+- For working shoes, wipe down with an appropriate disinfectant and allow to dry.